nebulis33/linda-blog/_posts/2015-03-10-another-short-story.md

 I sum it up this way because, being someone who likes precise instruction, I read through books about how to write short stories only to find I already knew all that stuff.
 Not to say I'm a know-it-all, but to express that if you know how to form fiction into a story, you are ready to write a short story (or novel!).
 So get to it.
 Take on the task with confidence and knowledge that you already possess what it takes.
 And keep reading!
 Long or short, doesn't matter.
 Reading is your teacher.

-So, aspiring short-story writers, I leave you know with a book recommendation.
+So, aspiring short-story writers, I leave you now with a writer recommendation.
 An oldie but very goodie.
-Guy de Maupassant.
+[Guy de Maupassant](http://americanliterature.com/author/guy-de-maupassant/bio-books-stories).
 His personal story is tragic, but his short story collections are wonderful.
 Read and learn.
 It's better than any "how-to" you'll read.

-<a href="http://americanliterature.com/author/guy-de-maupassant/bio-books-stories" rel="nofollow">http://americanliterature.com/author/guy-de-maupassant/bio-books-stories</a>

 Enjoy!